platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## DNS management

-The distributed nature of most CDNs means that for proper functioning, any domains that you intend to make use of the CDN will be required to use CNAME records for pointing the DNS entries.
+The distributed nature of most CDNs means that for proper functioning, any domains that you intend to make use of the CDN are required to use CNAME records for pointing the DNS entries.
-Pointing the root domain (example.com) at a CNAME record is not possible for all DNS hosts, so you need to confirm this functionality or migrate to a new DNS host.
+Pointing the root domain (example.com) at a CNAME record isn't possible for all DNS hosts, so you need to confirm this functionality or migrate to a new DNS host.
 CloudFlare has a [more detailed writeup](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) of the challenges of root CNAMEs.

 In the event that you and your team choose a pure Fastly solution, this is negated by their providing a set of Anycast IP addresses for you.
-This allows you to create A records for your root domain that will point to Fastly’s CDN.
+This allows you to create A records for your root domain that point to Fastly’s CDN.

 ## Initial setup